 Our international research team is led by Robert Klassen, Professor and Chair of the Psychology in Education Research Centre at the University of York, UK.
 Professor Klassen’s research interest is in building an understanding of the non-cognitive attributes, especially motivation, of teachers and trainee teachers.
 His current work in the UK (2012-) has focused on the development and pilot of the Teacher Selection Tool.

-Lisa Kim is an ERC Postdoctoral Research Fellow at the University of York.
-Lisa has a PhD in Psychology from the University of Sydney in Australia and her research interest focuses on how teacher and student personality predict student educational outcomes.
+Lisa Bardach is an ERC Postdoctoral Research Fellow at the University of York.
+Lisa obtained her PhD in Psychology from the University of Vienna in Austria.
+In her research, she focuses on teachers’ and students’ non-cognitive attributes, particularly motivation.

-Liz Maxwell joined the research team in October 2016 as Project Co-Ordinator, supporting the 5-year ERC-funded teacher selection project.
+Liz Maxwell is the Project Co-Ordinator as well as an Education Advisor on the project.
 Liz has over twenty years' experience working in schools and teacher education around the globe including The UK, Australia, Hong Kong and The United Arab Emirates.

 Mark Davies joined the research team in October, 2017 as the Project Animator to develop the video SJTs.
 Previously Mark worked as a 3D animator at Crytek UK and Wales Interactive.
 He also lectured part-time on a computer animation course at the University of South Wales.
 His most recent position was with Futurium as a 3D artist and then as a 3D generalist and graphic designer.

 Helen Granger joined the project as an Education Advisor in June 2018, working with us one day per week.
 Helen will be writing new classroom-based SJT items, developing Multiple Mini Interview (MMI) content as well as providing advice on liaising with education contacts in the UK.
 Helen currently works part-time as the mathematics subject lead on the University of York's PGCE program and has extensive prior experience teaching in schools in The UK.